nawaminp/nawamin-pannin-portfolio/README.md

 **Responsibilities:**

-- Developed all features for the Rider, Driver, and Merchant applications.
+- Developed core features for the Rider, Driver, and mostly Merchant applications.
 - Integrated with a payment gateway.
 - Established a WebSocket connection.